 The patent position of pharmaceutical, biotechnology and medical device companies generally is highly uncertain, involves complex legal and factual questions and has in recent years been the subject of much litigation.
 As a result, the issuance, scope, validity, enforceability and commercial value of our licensor's patent rights are highly uncertain.
 Our licensor's pending and future patent applications may not result in patents being issued which protect our technology or products or which effectively prevent others from commercializing competitive technologies and products.
 In addition, the laws of foreign countries may not protect our rights to the same extent as the laws of the United States.
 For example, unlike patent law in the United States, European patent law precludes the patentability of methods of treatment of the human body and imposes substantial restrictions on the scope of claims it will grant if broader than specifically disclosed embodiments.
 Moreover, we have no patent protection and likely will never obtain patent protection for ReSure Sealant outside the United States and Canada.
-We have only four issued patents outside of the United States for two of our three intracanalicular insert product candidates, and two of these expire by 2019.
-We have two licensed patent families in Europe and certain other parts of the world for our intravitreal drug delivery product candidates, but only one patent issuance, to date, outside of the United States.
+We have only three issued patents outside of the United States that cover all three intracanalicular insert product candidates.
+We have three licensed patent families in Europe and certain other parts of the world for our intravitreal drug delivery product candidates, but only one patent issuance to date outside of the United States.
 Patents might not be issued and we may never obtain any patent protection or may only obtain substantially limited patent protection outside of the United States with respect to our products.